IPA.CONF(5) IPA.CONF(5)

 sections.

-It is possible to use POSIX extended regular expressions as patterns in
+POSIX regular expressions can be used as patterns in include_files

 posix_re_pattern = <boolean>;